# # # ### # # # # # ###### #####

 deallocated!" snarled the coroutine.
 "This little routine isn't worth the

-overhead..." murmered PDP-1 Kenobi, overlaying into Luke's address space.
+overhead..." murmered PDP-1 Kenobi, overlaying into Luke's address

+space.
 "This little routine isn't worth the overhead." repeated the coroutine

-dazedly. "^%#%#@$&^%&*&*&^%^#$$%%^^&%^#@#@$%^(*&^^###%^^!!!" encoded his
+dazedly. "^%#%#@$&^%&*&*&^%^#$$%%^^&%^#@#@$%^(*&^^###%^^!!!" encoded his companion as it attempted to overload

-stroke of his bytesaber Kenobi dyked out the offending code.
+Kenobi's segment protection.
+With a stroke of his bytesaber Kenobi dyked out the offending code.
 The coroutine

 retreated hurriedly.
 Kenobi turned to Luke.
 "I think I've found an I/O handler